Tree Shaking: Eliminate Dead Code from Your Bundle

 Quick Implementation Guide:

-Side-effect-free code: Mark packages as side-effect-free in package.json: "sideEffects": false
+Side-effect-free code: Mark packages as side-effect-free only when unused files can be removed without changing behavior: "sideEffects": false.

 How Tree Shaking Works